 Furthermore, the National Organization for the Reform of Marijuana Laws (NORML) has gone so far as to declare the endocannabinoid system (due to its central role in regulating homeostasis), as “perhaps the most important physiologic system involved in establishing and maintaining human health.”

 And one final thing of note, it’s important to point out that unlike THC, CBD does not get you high.
-While whole-plant marijuana (i.e. the flowers that are broken up and smoked as ‘weed’) contain copious amounts of both THC and CBD, CBD oil has hardly any traces of the psychoactive ingredient – some of the only side effects it has shown to produce is mild fatigue, dizziness, and irritability.
+While whole-plant marijuana (i.e. the flowers that are broken up and smoked as ‘weed’) contain copious amounts of both THC and CBD, CBD products have hardly any traces of the intoxicating ingredient – some of the only side effects it has shown to produce is mild fatigue, dizziness, and irritability.

 The Bottom Line: CBD for Rheumatoid Arthritis

-Likewise, it’s also important to understand that not all CBD oils are created the same.
+Likewise, it’s also important to understand that not all CBD oils, topicals, and other products are created the same.
 Some brands, in fact, have recently been questioned by the FDA as to the validity of their “cannabidiol containing” products.
 Thus, when shopping around for the right oils and tinctures, make sure you do plenty of research and choose from a quality manufacturer, in addition to speaking with a health care professional before starting your treatment.

 In essence, it is vital to understand the pathophysiology behind diseases; thus placing emphasis on prevention.
-Utilizing CBD is the safest approach to prevention of worsening rheumatoid arthritis, without unwanted side effects from DMARDs or high concentration THC.
+Utilizing CBD has the potential to be the safest approach to the prevention of worsening rheumatoid arthritis, without unwanted side effects from DMARDs or high concentration THC.

 - Full-spectrum Hemp extract